UQ-GET/.github/profile/README.md

 # Welcome to the UQ Centre for Natural Gas on GitHub #

 If you are interested in accessing code developed at UQ-CNG, please email: naturalgas@uq.edu.au.
-Note that all code is provided under the following terms, and you should ensure you ahve read these terms prior to requesting access.
+Note that all code is provided under the following terms, and you should ensure you have read these terms, and agree to them, prior to requesting access.

 **TERMS OF USE – UQ Centre for Natural Gas Computer Code accessed via GitHub repositories**